Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 Material selection significantly impacts the costs associated with CNC prototyping.
 The raw material cost plays a crucial role, especially when dealing with exotic materials like titanium, which can exceed $100 per kilogram, compared to standard options like aluminum, which typically range from $20 to $50 per kilogram.

-Striking the right balance between cost and performance is essential when selecting materials.
-Plastics, for example, generally come with more affordable solutions than metals.
+When selecting materials, it is essential to strike the right balance between cost and performance.
+Plastics, for example, generally offer more affordable solutions than metals.

-For instance, ABS, Nylon, PVC, PLA, PEEK, and Polyethylene, are the most commonly employed plastics for functional and aesthetic prototypes.
-ABS among other polymers is popular as it helps to reduce costs in large-volume productions.
-It costs around $5 and $10 per kilogram.
+For instance, ABS Plastic, Nylon, PVC, PLA, PEEK, and Polyethylene are the most commonly employed plastics for functional and aesthetic prototypes.
+ABS, among other polymers, is famous for helping to reduce costs in large-volume productions.
+It costs between $5 and $10 per kilogram.
 Among metals, aluminum alloy 6061 stands out as the best and most economical option, with prices ranging from $20 to $50 per kilogram.

 Additionally, the machinability of materials impacts costs significantly.
+Understanding metal material properties for prototyping helps optimize machining efficiency and cost.
 Complex materials require slower machining, which increases production expenses.
-For instance, easily machined aluminum may incur lower prototyping costs compared to high-strength plastics that are more challenging to machine.
+For instance, easily machined aluminum may incur lower prototyping costs than high-strength plastics, which are more challenging to machine.

 2. Design Complexity